diantonioandrea/pacs-project/README.md

 ## Introduction

-This repository presents an implementation of an adaptive HP Discontinuous Galërkin method.
+This repository presents an implementation of an hp-adaptive discontinuous Galërkin method.

 ## Overview